-- "Have you ever…" - insurers specify a number of conditions that you must declare, regardless of when you have had them in your life.
-These are typically the severe physiological conditions such as heart problems, cancer and breathing difficulties, but they can also including psychological conditions such as anxiety and depression.
+- "Have you ever…" - Insurers specify a number of conditions that you must declare, regardless of when you have had them in your life.
+These are typically severe physiological conditions such as heart problems, cancer and breathing difficulties, but they can also including psychological conditions such as anxiety and depression.

 So what?
 The important thing to consider here is ‘recently’ means within the last 1 year for some insurers and within the last 2, 3 or even 5 years for others.
 So if your condition last troubled you 3 years ago, you could find an insurer where you wouldn’t even have to declare it.
-It is worth noting too that many insurers will count taking any medication as part of a condition, so if you're still on medications from a condition of 10 years ago, this probably means you'll have to declare it anyway.
+It is worth noting too that many insurers will count taking any medication as part of a condition, so if you're still on medication from a condition you suffered from 10 years ago, you'll probably still have to declare it.

 - Terminal - sadly many insurers will not accept a terminal prognosis.
 This is an area we think needs to improve and we are working on it.

 I had a medical condition 3 years ago.
 Do I still need to declare it?

 Different pre-existing medical conditions travel insurers will treat conditions differently.
 For instance, the insurer AllClear requires you to declare if you have had been diagnosed with any medical conditions that you're taking medication for in the last 5 years.
 However, Avanti will only require you to declare it if you have had the condition in the last two years.
 This could be true for specific conditions, too.

 Sometimes psychiatric and psychological conditions are treated differently.

 Learn more about travel insurance that covers mental health conditions.